 Amongst all the models compared, GiBUU shows marginally better agreement with data.
 Both χ^2{tot} and χ^2{shape} are smaller than the corresponding ndof for each TKI variable.
 It is explained in Ref.
-[110] that GiBUU uses a density- and momentum-dependent mean field to model the nucleon-nucleus potential and prepare the nuclear ground state.
+[111] that GiBUU uses a density- and momentum-dependent mean field to model the nucleonnucleus potential and prepare the nuclear ground state.
 Since the same potential is used in all interaction channels, it may provide a more accurate prediction than other generators which often treat QE and pion production processes differently.
-Also GiBUU's modelling of FSI in the transport theory is a more complete approach than the commonly used cascade models, which might be a contributing factor to the overall agreement.
-The nice shape agreement at low p_N suggests that the nuclear ground state modelling in GiBUU is better than other generators.
-In the tail all models have similar predictions, meaning that we are not sensitive to the FSI differences there.
+Also GiBUU's modeling of FSI in the transport theory is a more complete approach than the commonly used cascade models, which might be a contributing factor to the overall agreement.
+The nice shape agreement at low p_N suggests that the nuclear ground state modeling in GiBUU is better than other generators.
+The tail is mostly contributed by FSI where all models have similar predictions in the phase space we probe.

 Within the NuWro models, ESF and BRRFG have better agreement than LFG and RFG.
 In the pion channel, these nuclear models affect properties like the removal energy and nucleon momentum distribution.
 This suggests that ESF and BRRFG may provide a more realistic nuclear ground state description.
-From the p_N result, the characteristic nucleon momentum peak at the Fermi surface (~220 MeV/c) in RFG is strongly disfavored.
-On the contrary, LFG predicts a large number of events with $p_N < 120$ MeV/c which is also incompatible with data.
+From the p_N result, the